Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 %

-Our approach to ensuring sustainable production of sugar
+Our approach to ensuring responsible sourcing of sugar

-We have endeavored to ensure our sugar supply chain is assessed deforestation-free and we have reached 99.3% in 2022.
+A deforestation-free sugar supply chain remains one of our key focuses.
+Aiming for more transparency and traceability of our sugar supply chain helped us to reach 98.1% in 2023.
 We are now committed to improving and maintaining that status.
 We use a combination of tools, including supply chain mapping, on-the-ground verification and geographic information system (GIS) analysis to assess that the sugar we buy is deforestation-free.

-In addition, we aim to source from mills where the operations, as well as the farms and plantations that supply them, comply with local laws and regulations and our Responsible Sourcing Standard.
+In addition, we aim to source from mills where the operations, as well as the farms and plantations that supply them, comply with local laws and regulations and our Responsible Sourcing Core Requirements.

-To hold our suppliers and ourselves accountable and drive industry-wide transparency, we have published the list of our Tier 1 sugar suppliers (pdf, 300Kb) and the list of the mills in our supply chain, along with their countries of origin.
+To drive industry-wide transparency, we have published the list of our Tier 1 sugar suppliers (pdf, 300Kb) and the list of the mills in our supply chain, along with their countries of origin.

 Mapping and assessing our suppliers

-We work with Proforest to map our sugar supply chain and assess our suppliers.
-We have mapped the supply chain back to the sugar mills across our global supply base.
+We work with Proforest to map our sugar supply chain and assess our suppliers, with the aim of tracing the sugar we source back to the sugar mills across our global supply base.

-The assessment process includes exploratory and full site visits and analysis of traceability and employment data.
+The assessment process may include exploratory and full site visits, as well as analysis of traceability.
 Findings inform the development of strategies for mills to improve practices, implement changes and roll out appropriate training across their supply bases.

 Respecting the human rights and livelihoods of workers and children